sabasehrish/root_serialization/README.md

 For each data product this waiter sleeps for an amount of time proportional to the `size` property of the data product.
 The configuration options are:
 - scale: used to convert the size property of the _event_ data products into microseconds used for a call to sleep.
 A value of 0 means no sleeping.

+#### EventSleepWaiter
+This waiter reads a file containing the total time it should sleep for each event.
+If the number of events in the file is less than the total number of the job, the waiter will repeat the same sleep times.
+The order of the sleep times is guaranteed to line up with the order of Events coming from the Source.
+The waiter divides the event sleep time equally among all the data products.
+The configuration options are:
+- filename: the name of the file containing the event sleep times.
+The event entries must be separated by white space.
+The sleep times are in microseconds.

 ## unroll_test